samielsabri/samielsabri.github.io/projects/wypc.md

 I moved the analysis to Output Area geography (~300 residents), the smallest available census unit, and benchmarked all indicators against Oxford city rather than national averages — a deliberate choice given Oxford's overall affluence.

----

-## Original measures

-To synthesise evidence across four deprivation dimensions (employment, housing, health, education) I designed a composite score:

-**`n_hidden`** — dimensions where an OA is above both the Oxford average and its own LSOA average.
-This encapsulates deprivation a neighbourhood-level analysis cannot see.

----

 ## Maps